autowarefoundation/autoware.universe/design/Map/Map.md

 ## Use Cases

 ### Pointcloud Map
-Uses cases of the maps are the following:
+Use cases of the maps are the following:
 * Localization: Autoware must always be aware of its position in Earth frame.
-Poincloud map is used for local localization with LiDAR based localization algorithm such as NDT matching.
+Pointcloud map is used for local localization with LiDAR based localization algorithm such as NDT matching.

 ### Vector Map
-Vector map provides sematinc information about roads and is used for various uses cases in both Planning and Perception.
+Vector map provides semantic information about roads and is used for various uses cases in both Planning and Perception.
 Note that some of the following use cases might be removed as performance of perception improves.
 For example, retrieving lane shapes and detecting traffic lights can be done online e.g. using camera images.
-However, with consideration of [spoofing attacks](https://www.nassiben.com/mobilbye) and reliablilty of current Perception stack, following uses cases must be supported by vector map for now.
+However, with consideration of [spoofing attacks](https://www.nassiben.com/mobilbye) and reliability of current Perception stack, following uses cases must be supported by vector map for now.

 * Planning:
   * Calculating route from start to goal